 Myth: The Residences at Hampshire will overwhelm the already bulging school population.

-Reality: Carriage homes appeal to empty-nesters and statistically generate fewer school-age children, and the projected $1.55 million in net tax revenue for our schools alone from The Residences at Hampshire would offset any costs associated with any new children joining to the public school system.
+Carriage homes appeal to empty-nesters and statistically generate fewer school-age children, and the projected $1.55 million in net tax revenue for schools alone from The Residences at Hampshire would offset any costs associated with any new children joining the public school system.
 Similarly, increased tax revenues generated by this project will more than offset the incremental cost to the Village associated with increased demand on services.

 Myth: There is neither demand nor need for empty-nester housing in the community; adding more will only depress the value of existing properties.